Xyclade/MachineLearning/Readme.md

 In this process there are a few steps missing when it comes to actual applications in the field.
 These steps are in our opinion the most important steps to make a system actually learn.

 The idea behind what we call dynamic machine learning is as follows: You take your predictions, combine it with user feedback and feed it back into your system to improve your dataset and model.
-But as we just said we need user feedback, so how is this gained?
+As we just said we need user feedback, so how is this gained?
 This is actually not that hard.
 Let's take friend suggestions on [Facebook](https://www.facebook.com) for example.
 The user is presented 2 options: 'Add Friend' or 'Remove'.
 Based on the decision of the user, you have direct feedback regarding that prediction.

 So say you have this user feedback, then you can apply machine learning over your machine learning application to learn about the feedback that is given.
 This might sound a bit strange, but we will try to explain this more elaborately.
 However before we do this, we need to make a *disclaimer*: our description of the Facebook friend suggestion system is a 100% assumption and in no way confirmed by Facebook itself.
-Their systems are a secret to the outside world.
+Their systems are a secret to the outside world as far as we know.

 Say the system predicts based on the following features:
 1. amount of common friends